pupilfirst/wd301-scripts/handling-advanced-ui-events/create-new-task/README.md

   } = useForm<TaskDetailsPayload>();
   const projectState = useProjectsState();
   const taskDispatch = useTasksDispatch();

-  const selectedProject = projectState?.projects.filter(
+  // We do some sanity checks to make sure the `projectID` passed is a valid one const selectedProject = projectState?.projects.filter(
     (project) => `${project.id}` === projectID
   )?.[0];